Chemotherapy for Lung Cancer

 Chemotherapy for Lung Cancer Types

-Which chemotherapy drugs will be used depends on the type of lung cancer a patient has, among other factors.
-Here’s a breakdown of chemo drugs for non-small cell lung cancer and small cell lung cancer (the two main types of lung cancer).
+Which chemotherapy drugs will be recommended depends on the type of lung cancer a patient has, among other factors.
+Here’s a breakdown of chemo drugs typically used for NSCLC and SCLC.

 Non-Small Cell Lung Cancer